elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

         []
 ```

-We start with a `div` element at the top, which contains our `svg` element.
+We start with a `div` element at the top, which will contain our `svg` element.
 There is some duplication when we add our `width` and `height` attributes in
 two separate places, but for now we'll just keep going so we can get something
 rendered on the page.
-The `svg` element contains the `rect` element that will
+The `svg` element will contain the `rect` element that
-serve as our small game window.
+serves as our small game window.
 Note that we need to add the same `width` and
 `height` for both of these elements, or else we'd run the risk that the size
 of our rectangle might exceed the size of our surrounding `svg` element.